 Most concerns are best raised informally with your line manager in the first instance.
 However, there are a range of ways of reporting a concern.
 Those various routes and examples of when they should be used are set out below...

 The Society expects that most concerns can be resolved informally.
 We encourage colleagues to resolve any issues informally in the first instance.
 If this is not possible, you should raise the matter with your line manager.
 If you feel unable to approach your line manager directly, then you should speak informally to a more senior manager or HR advisor, who will discuss ways of dealing with the matter.
-You may also contact the HR advice line on 01926 516469 to seek advice in resolving any issues informally.
+You may also contact HR advice at HR.firstname.lastname@example.org to seek advice in resolving any issues informally.

 This route is suitable for most workplace issues or concerns that impact a colleague.